How to scan for ransomware

 It’s important to remember that no form of malware protection can guarantee 100% protection all of the time.
 This is particularly true when it comes to ransomware.
 The reason for this is that ransomware is so lucrative that cybercriminals can afford to put a lot of effort into keeping it updated and this means that it just keeps getting more and more sophisticated.

 The two key ways of spreading malware in general and ransomware in particular are email attachments and malicious websites.
 The more emails you receive and the more websites you visit, the more likely it is that you will be tricked into trying to open a malicious attachment or click on a malicious link.
 Most of the time this will not matter because your anti-malware product/firewall will catch it and stop you.
-If, however, this fails, then you have a ransomware attack.
+If, however, this fails, then you have a Ransomware attacks.

 It is therefore important to keep safe surfing and safe emailing in mind at all times.
 If you are on your own, then you might want to try using the settings in your anti-malware product and also your browser to enforce discipline rather than relying on your own discipline (and memory).
 If you are running a company network then you absolutely must have clear rules on internet and email use and these have to be supported by effective enforcement, automated if possible.